 Local markets are a fantastic place for businesses to set up a ‘satellite store’ of sorts.
 Business owners or staff can engage with customers in a more casual setting, offer product samples and really get their brand out into the community.
 Markets are often exceedingly busy, so the exposure is likely to be well worth the effort.

 Podcasts have grown immensely in popularity in recent years, with some boasting subscriber numbers into the millions.
 Podcast topics are hugely diverse, with many designed for entertainment purposes only.
 There are, however, many which focus on business or discuss business topics.
 Much like radio advertising, a podcast programme can include ads for its sponsors.
-Depending on the business type, it may be worth considering sponsoring an industry-specific podcast, although those that are more entertainment focused generally command higher numbers of subscribers.
+Depending on the business type, it may be worth considering sponsoring an industry-specific podcast, although those that are more entertainment-focused generally command higher numbers of subscribers.

 Magazine ads are a fantastic option for businesses whose product or service is conducive to visual representation.
 High-quality photographs or well-designed graphics in a magazine can have a significant impact.
 With countless magazines to choose from, including many that are industry-based publications, a magazine ad is sure to hit the mark.

 Referral promotions are an excellent way to stimulate word-of-mouth publicity for a small business.
-Rewards or the chance at a gift can be offered to customers who refer their friends to the business – a great way to double down on this benefit is by offering referring clients a discount off their next purchase.
+Rewards or the chance at a gift can be offered to customers who refer their friends to the business – a great way to double down on this benefit is by offering referring clients a discount on their next purchase.
 This all but ensures the original customer returns, in addition to the new customer they referred.

 It may seem counterintuitive, but there are a number of free online promotion methods that business owners can take advantage of.
 One of the most important ways of promoting any business online is by simply having a website, and there are now several website builders that allow you to just that for free.
 Let’s take a look at them.

 UENI is an international company that provides low-cost, easy solutions to get small businesses online.
-UENI's mission is to take away the time, cost, and complexity small businesses face when going online.
-UENI does this by providing each small business a fully built, mobile-friendly, SEO-optimised website, a verified Google My Business page, and listings on the most relevant local platforms.
+UENI’s mission is to take away the time, cost, and complexity small businesses face when going online.
+UENI does this by providing each small business with a fully built, mobile-friendly, SEO-optimised website, a verified Google My Business page, and listings on the most relevant local platforms.

 With over 125 million websites worldwide, Wix is clearly doing something right.
 Wix’s simple website builder features more than 500 templates and is coupled with over 200 separate apps to assist business owners to manage their business all in one place.
 Wix also provides a support team, SEO assistance and secure hosting.

 x10Hosting is a free web hosting service that has been around for more than a decade.
 As well as free hosting, the service includes unlimited bandwidth and storage, email hosting, good support and all-round solid performance.
-You can use the web builder to create your own website, or you can simply use x10Hosting as the host for a website designed elsewhere, such as Wordpress.
+You can use the web builder to create your own website, or you can simply use x10Hosting as the host for a website designed elsewhere, such as WordPress.
 Overall, x10Hosting is great for small businesses with a limited budget.

 Much like x10Hosting, Byet.host offers free website hosting.
 The service is hosted on clustered servers which make for better performance.
-The service includes numerous features, such as unlimited storage, free tech support, no ads (something which is less common in the free hosting world) and a website builder.
+The service includes numerous features, such as unlimited storage, free tech support, no ads (something less common in the free hosting world) and a website builder.
 It also comes with a script installer, which includes scripts for great features such as blogs, photo galleries, shopping carts and more.

-Wordpress is one of the most popular and well-known website building services and has been around since 2003.
-As a large player that hosts a huge proportion of websites, you can be sure that the service Wordpress provides is reliable.
-The free version offers hundreds of design themes which are mobile friendly, email and free hosting (although only through a subdomain, eg: [your business name].wordpress.com).
+WordPress is one of the most popular and well-known website building services and has been around since 2003.
+As a large player that hosts a huge proportion of websites, you can be sure that the service WordPress provides is reliable.
+The free version offers hundreds of design themes which are mobile-friendly, email and free hosting (although only through a subdomain, e.g.: [your business name].wordpress.com).